 Vimalamitra - born in western India, probably in the eighth century - studied in Buddhagaya and is the earliest known tantric yogin to expound the Hridaya in Tibet.
 According to legend, Vimalamitra also studied yoga in China, then taught in Tibet for thirteen years before returning to China.
 He is regarded as the founder of the Dzogchen (Great Compassion) lineage.
 His long commentary on the sutra, the only known piece of his writing, includes sections written in the traditional question and answer format.
 He notes that true seeing is not to see things as their own independent entities; that seeing with ignorance is like viewing water in a mirage.
-10
+10 until his death in 1054.
+In his subcommentary on Vimalamitra's elucidation of the Hridaya, Atisha explains that the entire sutra up to the mantra is for bodhisattvas of dull faculties, while the mantra itself is for those of sharp faculties who understand everything in the sutra simply by hearing the mantra.
+11

-Tibet vastly expanded its territory in western China in the mid-eighth century and in 781 occupied Dunhuang, where copying of the Tibetan canon flourished.
-Chosgrub (760?-860; named Facheng in Chinese), who created a unique synthesis of Tibetan and Chinese Buddhist studies came from this region and may have worked here on his translation of the longertext Hridaya into Chinese.
+Tibet vastly expanded its territory in western China in the mideighth century and in 781 occupied Dunhuang, where copying of the Tibetan canon flourished.
+Chosgrub (760?-860; named Facheng in Chinese), who created a unique synthesis of Tibetan and Chinese Buddhist studies came from this region and may have worked here on his translation of the longer-text Hridaya into Chinese.